slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Waiting hurts.
 Forgetting hurts.
 But not knowing which decision to take can sometimes be the most painful."
 -- Paulo Coelho*
--->
+> *"While we wait for life, life passes."
+-- Seneca*
+- The best time to plant a tree was 20 years ago.
+The second best time is right now. -- chinese proverb -->

 > *"About 99% of the time, the right time is right now."